Kudokunnn/SportsImageClassification/README.md

 ### VGG19
 - The **VGG19** model was initialized with pre-trained ImageNet weights and all the layers were fine-tuned.
 Training the model with an **Adam optimizer with learning rate of 0.0005** for **10 epochs** yielded an **Accuracy of 74.57%, F1-Score of 0.74 and Training Time is 588.33s.**
 ### ResNet50
-- The **EfficientNetB0** model was initialized with pre-trained ImageNet weights and all the layers were fine-tuned.
+- The **ResNet50** model was initialized with pre-trained ImageNet weights and all the layers were fine-tuned.
 Training the model with an **Adam optimizer with learning rate of 0.0005** for **14 epochs** yielded an **Accuracy of 84.78%, F1-Score of 0.84 and Training Time is 840.83s.**
 ### MobileNetV3 Large
-- The **EfficientNetB0** model was initialized with pre-trained ImageNet weights and all the layers were fine-tuned.
+- The **MobileNetV3 Large** model was initialized with pre-trained ImageNet weights and all the layers were fine-tuned.
 Training the model with an **Adam optimizer with learning rate of 0.0005** for **10 epochs** yielded an **Accuracy of 89.60%, F1-Score of 0.89 and Training Time is 518.69s.**
 ### InceptionV3
-- The **EfficientNetB0** model was initialized with pre-trained ImageNet weights and all the layers were fine-tuned.
+- The **InceptionV3** model was initialized with pre-trained ImageNet weights and all the layers were fine-tuned.
 Training the model with an **Adam optimizer with learning rate of 0.0005** for **34 epochs** yielded an **Accuracy of 82.08%, F1-Score of 0.82 and Training Time is 2166.94s.**

 For all the models that were fine-tuned: